tnelson/Forge/README.md

 ## Language Goals (PLEASE EDIT+REORDER)

 Forge aims to make formal methods more teachable by meeting the following design goals:
+- From discussions w/ Tim
   - Built-in state/transition syntax+semantics
   - Help avoid the unbounded universal quantifier problem
   - Maintain compositionality
   - Allow for separation of concerns between objects (ex: States) and the relations/structure between then (ex: Transitions)
   - Avoidance of "global" values like facts
+- From "The Human in Formal Methods"
   - Encourage exploration
   - Provide reasonable error/type/lint messages
   - Familiar syntax/semantics
   - Enable testing specifications by running them against first-class models (which may be hidden from the student)
   - Enable controlled exposure to concepts via language levels

-Questions:
+- Other ideas
-- To what degree should we hide underlying concepts like relational representation from the user?
+  - Hide underlying concepts like relational representation from the user?
+  - In general, separate semantic/ontological concerns from bound-related concerns
+  - In particular, bounds should be invariant under marco-expansion and other ontology-preserving code transformations